CJ42/ethsingapore-hackathon-2024/README.md

 Since we used the Uniswap v4 hooks only for operations related to swapping, we specified only the permissions for the `beforeSwap` and `afterSwap` in the hook contract.

+## Next steps

+If the hook contract exposes relevant variables, and function a frontend can nicely display the information to the user.

 ## Resources

 We have explored the following documentation pages to develop our submission: